Things to do in Lima, Peru

 1. Barranco – Lima’s coolest neighborhood

 Barranco is home to many well-known artists and musicians who have given, together with the colonial houses, the neighborhood a colorful, creative, and romantic character.
-Many hotels, great restaurants, and nightlife are located in Barranco, which makes it a great location to stay.
+There are many hotels, great restaurants, and nightlife in Barranco, which makes it a great location to stay.

 Good to know: The charming districts Miraflores, San Isidro, and Barranco are safe to roam around in Lima.